afragen/git-remote-updater/README.md

 Update feedback will show at the top of the page.
 If you have debug logging set on your site, it is also added to the `debug.log`.

-I recommend running Git Remote Updater from a local development environment installation of WordPress.
-It makes the collection and transfer of JSON files simpler, though you can run it from any WordPress site.
+I recommend running Git Remote Updater from a local development environment installation of WordPress, though you can run it from any WordPress site.

 ## Usage